rahulnangia/study-smart/README.md

 # study-smart

+This is a web service to fetch data from SQL for the study-smart application.
+Its a personal application.

 It is a maven project.
 The main APP is a WAR which need to be deployed on Tomcat

 1. Install Tomcat